 “Just like people take calcium and magnesium supplements for themselves,” Smith said.
 “I do recommend prilled (pellet form) instead of the powder form.”

-Fall lawn tasks
+Fall natural lawn care tasks

 - Mulch Mow – Mulch mowers have blades designed to cut grass clipping more than once, making a fine mulch.
 The clippings fall into the lawn and naturally fertilize the soil.
 If you don’t have a mulch mower, mow over grass clippings to chop up and disperse them.